Ph.D. Cambridge University, 1993

 2006.
 Norget, Kristin.
 Days of Death, Days of Life: Ritual in the Popular Culture of Oaxaca.
 (NY: Columbia University Press).

-2006.
-Norget, Kristin.
-Between a Cross and a Hard Place: Practicing Catholic Indigenous Theology in Mexico (book manuscript in preparation).
+(in preparation) Norget, Kristin.
+Between a Cross and a Hard Place: Practicing Catholic Indigenous Theology in Mexico.

 2017.
 ‘The Virgin of Guadalupe and the Spectacle of Catholic Evangelism in Mexico’.
 In The Anthropology of Catholicism: A Reader (University of California Press); 184-200.

 2014.
 'Neo-Baroque Catholic Evangelism in Post-secular Mexico'.
 The Transatlantic Hispanic Baroque: Complex Identities in the Atlantic World, eds.
 Harald Braun and Jesús Perez-Magallon, ed.
 (Ashgate); 273-290.

 2011.
 ‘Surviving Conservation: La Madre Tierra and Indigenous Moral Ecologies in Oaxaca, Mexico’.
 In New Natures: Critical Intersections for Environmental Management and Conservation in Latin America, C. Tucker, (ed.), Santa Fe: School of American Research, 87-108.